 Let’s talk masks and face coverings.
 Do you have a policy about wearing masks?

 We do.
 All Discovery World guests ages 3-years old and up must wear a mask or some sort of face covering.

 What do you mean by “some sort of face covering”?

-You can wear a disposable face mask like a surgical mask or a dust mask that you might find in a hardware store.
+You can wear a disposable face mask like a surgical mask.
 You can wear a cloth face mask.
-You can wear a buff or a bandanna.
 As long as your face covering fully covers your nose and your mouth and is somewhat snug, we’re good.

 That’s a great policy.